THE 6 BEST SURF CAMPS FOR BEGINNERS

 DOMINICAN REPUBLIC

-Dominican surf campWHERE IS IT LOCATED: Largest island In the Caribbean, the North coast faces the Atlantic, the south coast faces the Caribbean.
+Dominican surf campWHERE IS IT LOCATED: Largest island In the Caribbean, the North coast faces the Atlantic, and the south coast faces the Caribbean.

 GETTING THERE: Short direct flight from Miami or 3-hour flight from New York and Toronto.
 Charter flights from Europe

-FOCUS SURF REGION: The north coast, 20 minutes from Puerto Plata international airport.
+FOCUS SURF REGION: The north coast, 20 minutes from Puerto Plata International Airport.

 LEARN TO SURF IN THE DOMINICAN REPUBLIC